Overcoming Hallucinations with the Trustworthy Language Model

 TLM can also be used for open-domain data extraction.
 Our TLM information extraction tutorial walks through an example use case of extracting key information from electronics parts datasheet PDFs like the following:

-If you were populating a parts catalog, you might be interested in extracting information like operating voltage from such documents, where TLM’s trustworthiness scores can separate good outputs from bad:
+If you were populating a parts catalog, you might be interested in extracting information like operating voltage from such documents, where TLM’s trustworthiness scores can automatically separate correctly extracted values from those that are wrong:

 partoperating voltagetrustworthiness